-In addition, I offer couples counselling.
-This can apply to any relationship: romantic, parent-child, siblings, etc. Often when in close relationships, people can feel they’re not being heard or accepted and relationships can become strained.
-Whilst remaining impartial, I will help you to look at the main aspects of your relationship, such as communication, in order to help you both decide how you would like to move forward.
+Couples counselling can apply to any relationship: husband-wife, parent-child, siblings, etc. Often in relationships, people feel they’re not being heard or accepted, causing tension.
+I remain impartial whilst helping you to look at the main aspects of your relationship, eg communication, in order to help you decide how you would like to move forward.

 Training, qualifications & experience